fgx/fgx-aircraft/readme.md

 There is an `iframe` here.
 It is not visible when viewed on github.com/fgx.
 To view, please go to fgx.github.io.
 </iframe>

 See also [Read Me Data]( readme-data.md).
-Text form this read me file wil be brought here and edited in due course.
+Text from this read me file will be brought here and edited in due course.

 ## Concept
 The objective of this project is to make available as [Three.js JSON] ( https://github.com/mrdoob/three.js/wiki/JSON-Model-format-3.1 ) files all the aircraft and other 3D models that are created for FlightGear.